magnetikonline/picoh/README.md

 - If the given `key` does not exist returns `null`.

 #### $.DOM.getOffset(element[,toParent])
-- Returns the left/top pixel offset of the given `element` to either the top left corner of the document, or if `toParent` is provided and set `true`, to the element's parent.
+- Returns the left/top pixel offset of the given `element` to either the top left corner of the document, or if `toParent` is `true` - to the element's parent.
 - Data will be returned as an object with the structure of `{ left: 123,top: 456 }`.

 #### $.DOM.getPageScroll()